Lead(II) acetate

-Lead(II) acetate, also known as lead acetate, lead diacetate, plumbous acetate, sugar of lead, lead sugar, salt of Saturn, or Goulard's powder, is a white crystalline chemical compound with a slightly sweet taste.
+Lead(II) acetate is a white crystalline chemical compound with a slightly sweet taste.
 Its chemical formula is usually expressed as Pb(CH3COO)2 or Pb(OAc)2, where Ac represents the acetyl group.
-Like many other lead compounds, it is toxic.
+Like many other lead compounds, it causes lead poisoning.
 Lead acetate is soluble in water and glycerin.
 With water it forms the trihydrate, Pb(OAc)2*3H2O, a colourless or white efflorescent monoclinic crystalline substance.

 The substance is used as a reagent to make other lead compounds and as a fixative for some dyes.
-In low concentrations, it is the principal active ingredient in progressive types of hair colouring dyes.
+In low concentrations, it formerly served as the principal active ingredient in progressive types of hair colouring dyes.
 Lead(II) acetate is also used as a mordant in textile printing and dyeing, and as a drier in paints and varnishes.
 It was historically used as a sweetener and preservative in wines and in other foods and for cosmetics.

 Production

 Lead(II) acetate can be made by boiling elemental lead in acetic acid and hydrogen peroxide.
 This method will also work with lead(II) carbonate or lead(II) oxide.

 Lead(II) acetate can also be made by dissolving lead(II) oxide in acetic acid:

-Lead(II) acetate can also be made via a single displacement reaction between copper acetate and lead metal:
+Lead(II) acetate can also be made via a single-displacement reaction between copper acetate and lead metal:

 Structure

-The crystal structure of anhydrous lead(II) acetate has been described as coordination polymer.
+The crystal structure of anhydrous lead(II) acetate has been described as a 2D coordination polymer.
 In comparison, lead(II) acetate trihydrate's structure is a 1D coordination polymer.
 In the trihydrate, the Pb2+ ion's coordination sphere consists of nine oxygen atoms belonging to three water molecules, two bidentate acetate groups and two bridging acetate groups.
 The coordination geometry at Pb is a monocapped square antiprism.
 The trihydrate thermally decomposes to a hemihydrate, Pb(OAc)2·1/2H2O, and to basic acetates such as Pb4O(OAc)6 and Pb2O(OAc)2.

 Uses

+Lead acetate is used as a precursor to other lead compounds such as the various carbonate.